Photos 1970s 1980s

 Each opus is a regular rectangle of three to five elements in each row and column.
 The images are divided into three themes : the self-portrait of one or the other of the two artists standing in shirt-sleeves in a vulnerable attitude, large buildings in the City and the urban surrounding reflected in a puddle.
 Some elements are colored in dark red.

 Hate is a 240 x 200 cm collage of sixteen elements 60 x 50 cm.
 The twelve photos of the perimeter are colored.
-This artwork was sold for $ 1.8M including premium by Christie's on November 12, 2013, lot 24.
+This artwork was sold for $ 1.8M by Christie's on November 12, 2013, lot 24.

-Hell was sold for £ 850K including premium by Christie's on October 3, 2017, lot 21.
+Hell was sold for £ 850K by Christie's on October 3, 2017, lot 21.

-1977 Dirty Photos by Gilbert and George
+1977 Dirty Words Pictures by Gilbert and George

 Gilbert and George made their first composite mountings of photographs in 1971.
 From 1974 these compositions become geometrically structured, in rectangular formats.